 Determine your funding needs by estimating the related costs for starting up and continuing to operate.
 Estimate revenue as well.
-Do a profit and loss statement and monthly cash-flow analysis for the first year (if you’re not sure how to do this, check out our free cash-flow statement template and guide).
+Do a profit and loss statement and monthly cash-flow analysis for the first year.
 With this information, project how your next quarter and year will look.
 When will you break even?
 This analysis will highlight the period for which you’ll need outside financing.

 After you’ve done your cash flow analysis, you’ll know when you will break even and how much money you’ll need to sustain the company until then.

 Step 2: Know Your Options